 There are eight climate justice principles to consider at the national level.
-These include;
+These include: climate ambition, alignment of

 The provision of maximum necessary finance, technology and capacity building support adds to these principles as an international obligation from resource-rich and carbonintensive nations.